pkdevaraj/Presentations/Chef_Cookbooks.md

 - Attributes:	An attribute can be defined in a cookbook (or a recipe) and then used to override the default settings on a node.
 When a cookbook is loaded during a chef-client run, these attributes are compared to the attributes that are already present on the node.
 Attributes that are defined in attribute files are first loaded according to cookbook order.
 For each cookbook, attributes in the default.rb file are loaded first, and then additional attribute files (if present) are loaded in lexical sort order.
 When the cookbook attributes take precedence over the default attributes, the chef-client will apply those new settings and values during the chef-client run on the node.

-- Recipes
-A recipe is the most fundamental configuration element within the organization.
+- Recipes	:A recipe is the most fundamental configuration element within the organization.
 A recipe:

 Is authored using Ruby, which is a programming language designed to read and behave in a predictable manner